Medically reviewed on Nov 15, 2018

 Monitor blood pressure at baseline and then periodically during therapy; signs and symptoms of urinary retention

 Adverse effects have been observed in some animal reproduction studies.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience dry mouth, flu-like signs, back pain, joint pain, constipation, rhinitis, or pharyngitis.
-Have patient report immediately to prescriber signs of a urinary tract infection (hematuria, burning or painful urination, polyuria, fever, lower abdominal pain, or pelvic pain), tachycardia, abnormal heartbeat, angioedema, vision changes, severe dizziness, passing out, severe headache, or difficult urination (HCAHPS).
+Have patient report immediately to prescriber signs of a urinary tract infection (hematuria, burning or painful urination, polyuria, fever, lower abdominal pain, or pelvic pain), tachycardia, abnormal heartbeat, bladder irritation, angioedema, vision changes, severe dizziness, passing out, severe headache, or difficult urination (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.